SlawSimulation/AutoUpdate-Spicetify/README.md

   ```

+## Deleting Scheduled Tasks:

+  If you need to delete a scheduled task for whatever reason, open up the **Task Scheduler** program on Windows and look for the Program you want to delete or stop running.

 ## Contributing

   If you would like to add other update scripts—for example, ones that run for only one year or update less frequently to give users more options, please request contributor access.
 Once accepted feel free to add the files to the repository.

 ## License